US, India and Japan begin naval exercises, as China looks on

 Rising China

-The buildup of naval power in the region, comes at time of increased tensions between India and China.
+The buildup of naval power in the region comes at a time of increased tensions between India and China.

 China has steadily increased its naval presence throughout the Indian Ocean in recent years, part of an assertive blue-water strategy that aims to extend the country's operating ability far from Chinese shores.